sammi-turner/MacOS-Dotfiles/dotfiles-talk/TALK.md

 I always associated the terminal with either software engineering or illegal activity, so to see that it had very mundane uses like changing my default browser sort of intruiged me.

-I used to enter my sudo password, say "I'm in..." like a hacker in a 90s movie and then chuckle to myself like an idiot.
+For a while, I used to enter my sudo password, say "I'm in..." like a hacker in a bad 90s movie and then chuckle to myself like an idiot.

 ## Configuration